 When McQueen was around 12 years old, he reunited with his mother after she remarried.
 They eventually moved to Los Angeles, California, where he got involved with some local gangs.
 He got caught stealing hubcaps from cars twice, and his mother decided to send him to reform school.

 After being discharged from the Marines in 1950, McQueen spent some time in Myrtle Beach, South Carolina, and Washington, D.C., before returning to New York City.
 He hung out in the Greenwich Village neighborhood, a Bohemian enclave at the time.
-For a time, McQueen seemed aimless, moving from place-to-place and from job-to-job.
-He discovered his calling with the help of an aspiring actress girlfriend.
+For a time, McQueen seemed aimless, moving and changing jobs frequently.
+He discovered his calling with the help of a girlfriend who was also an aspiring actress.
 With support from the G.I.
 Bill, McQueen enrolled at the Neighborhood Playhouse run by Sanford Meisner in 1951.

 In 1956, McQueen made his one and only appearance on Broadway.
 He took over the leading role from Ben Gazzara in A Hatful of Rain, playing junkie Johnny Pope.
 On the big screen, McQueen had a small part in Somebody Up There Likes Me (1956), which starred Paul Newman.
 He felt a rivalry with Newman, a fellow member of the Actors Studio.